 Each department thesis copy must be accompanied by a completed Thesis Bindery Information Form.

 Each department has been pre-assigned a particular color for the cover binding and the spine stamp.

-If students desire personal copies of their thesis bound, bindery charges are $10 per copy, payable to their department.
+Bindery charges are $15 per copy, payable to their department.
 The library will not check for errors.
 This is the responsibility of the student.
-We recommend that you use the checklist on the Bindery Information Form to make certain you have used correct margin sizing, have a complete title page, and that all pages are included and are in order.
-Re-dos are done at the expense of the student.
+We recommend that you use the checklist on the Thesis Bindery Information Form to make certain you have used correct margin sizing, have a complete title page, and that all pages are included and are in order.
+The department administrative assistant needs to double-check that these guidelines have been met before delivering the theses to Chris Curcio, room 223 in the Library.
+Re-do’s are done at the expense of the student.

 Standard binding for student copies is black with gold lettering.

-Titles printed on the spine of the bound thesis: Lengthy titles will be printed up to the colon or the first 65 characters (the maximum number of characters allowed by the bindery).
+Titles printed on the spine of the bound thesis: Lengthy titles will be printed up to the colon or the first 65 characters (the maximum number of characters allowed by the Bindery).

 Bindery shipments are sent out once a month and will be returned the next month.
 The deadline is NOON on the following dates:

 If there are any questions about binding print copies, please call Chris Curcio (Acquisitions Coordinator) at 719-389-6663 or email Chris Curcio

 For questions about the digital repository or electronic thesis submission, contact Cate Guenther (Digital Scholarship and Repository Librarian) at 719-389-6875 or email Cate Guenther.